CoderDojo-Content/Intermediate-Wearables/en/your-first-code.md

         }
     ```
     Any line that starts with `// ` is a **comment**.
 Comments are ignored by the computer.
 They're useful for making notes for yourself or other people reading the code.
 2. Go to **Sketch** &gt; **Include Library** and select **Adafruit NeoPixel**.
-Do you see this line of code added to the top of your sketch? `#include <Adafruit_NeoPixel.h>` Click at the end of this line and hit Return a few times to add some blank lines underneath.
+You should see this code get added to the top of your sketch: `#include <Adafruit_NeoPixel.h>`.
+Click at the end of the line and hit Return a few times to add some blank lines underneath.

 3. Underneath the new line of code, type the following: `#define PIXELS_PIN 6` You are setting which pin of the Flora to use for **data** \(instructions\).
 That's the pin you connect the **data** pins of the pixels to, pin number 6.

 4. Underneath that, type `#define NUM_PIXELS 8`.
 This is the number of NeoPixels you have.
-If you have a different number than 8, change it to the correct number.
+If you have a different number than 8, type that number instead of 8.

 5. Finally, underneath that, type
     ```